Read what families are saying about Montessori Academy of Cincinnati

 He is always polite and respectful to all people he meets, no matter what their background or race; which is something that we teach at home, but which is also endorsed at school.

-One day our son brought home some complex math problems, and showed me how he could do these problems.
-I said to him, “Wow, when I went to school, they did not teach that math concept to me until I was in the third Table work grade”(he was in first).
+One day our son brought home some complex math problems and showed me how he could do these problems.
+I said to him, “Wow, when I went to school, they did not teach that math concept to me until I was in the third grade”(he was in first).
 My son looked puzzled and said, “Why not?”
 Indeed, why not?
 Montessori allows children to advance into their work beyond what is on a rigid, preset curriculum for their grade-level.
 It allows children to flourish and go as far as they are interested (and ready) to go.
 In this setting, just watch the kids, and they will take off.

 What we found at MAC was a student-centered learning environment that promoted self-motivation and responsibility, qualities that we had not seen in a traditional learning environment.
-Allowing the students to work at their own pace has given my children a sense of ownership and accomplishment Rug work that is so important to their learning and self-being!
+Allowing the students to work at their own pace has given my children a sense of ownership and accomplishment that is so important to their learning and self-being!

 My husband and I are continually amazed at how much kids can learn when given the right opportunity to do so.
 We truly feel MAC provides the best possible environment for children to grow academically.
 The Montessori environment, with its hands-on teaching methods, works very well to teach children new concepts in a way they really understand.
 I have been especially impressed with how it works well for different types of personalities.

-Perhaps even more importantly, the staff at MAC has been extremely caring and more than capable in working with the students on a personal level.
+Perhaps even more importantly, the staff at MAC has been extremely caring and more than capable of working with the students on a personal level.
 Everyone there takes pride in the school and really wants each student to be the best they can be.
 The low student-to-teacher ratio is one of the strongest aspects of the school.

-I really feel the first years of schooling are the most important, because they lay the foundation for all future education.
+I really feel the first years of schooling are the most important because they lay the foundation for all future education.

 No matter where our children go after MAC, they will have gained an ability to learn and an appreciation of learning.